RubixML/Iris/README.md

 $dataset = Labeled::fromIterator($samples, $labels);
 ```

 Since the data from CSV are imported as string types by default, we'll need to convert those features to their numerical representations before proceeding.
-Luckily, Rubix ML provides a transformer that can be applied directly to the newly instantiated dataset object that will handle this for us.
+Luckily, Rubix ML provides the [Numeric String Converter](https://docs.rubixml.com/en/latest/transformers/numeric-string-converter.html) transformer that can be applied directly to the newly instantiated dataset object that will handle this for us.

 ```php
 use Rubix\ML\Transformers\NumericStringConverter;